zwolabs/zwolabs.github.io/_posts/2025-02-13-ransom-for-privacy.md

 >---
 >Below is the sequence of events of how that happened
 >Earlier I purchased from hackers a unique access to diversified email accounts (at the moment, it is really easy to do using internet).
->As you can see, I managed to log in to your email account without breaking a sweat (--EMAIL-ADDRESS).
+>As you can see, I managed to log in to your email account without breaking a sweat (--EMAIL-ADDRESS--).
 >---
 >
 >Within one week afterwards, I installed a Trojan virus in your Operating Systems available on all devices >that you utilize for logging in your email.